NielsBongers/AERIUS-API-examples/README.md

 ## Future changes

 I may add command line arguments to make it easier to use.
 However, given the current simplicity of the code, editing it directly is probably preferable.
+I haven't looked into the GML file output much yet - that could be a nice extension to the code.

 ## Requesting API key